dhis2/multi-calendar-dates/README.md

 ### Types

-The method takes two arguments:
+The method takes two positional arguments:

 -   `calendarToUse` which can be one of the calendars specified [here](https://github.com/dhis2/multi-calendar-dates/blob/multi-calendar-docs/src/constants/calendars.ts) (defaults to `gregory` calendar if not specied.
 -   `timeZone`: a string representing the time zone (defaults to `UTC`) of the user.

-and returns a [ZonedDateTime](https://tc39.es/proposal-temporal/docs/zoneddatetime.html) object, which can be destructured to `.year` or `.eraYear` (`eraYear` preferred to avoid an issue with Ethiopic calendar), `.month`, `.day` which returns the values in the specified calendar, or you can `.getISOFields()` to return the underlying iso8601 (gregory) date.
+and returns a [ZonedDateTime](https://tc39.es/proposal-temporal/docs/zoneddatetime.html#properties) object, which can be destructured to `.year` or `.eraYear` (`eraYear` preferred to avoid an issue with Ethiopic calendar), `.month`, `.day` which returns the values in the specified calendar, or you can `.getISOFields()` to return the underlying iso8601 (gregory) date.

 > ToDo: we should also return the date stringified into `yyyy-MM-dd` since this is the most common usecase and it would help clients not to have to do the conversion manually.